-The Company and the consolidated entity have incurred significant trading losses in the year ended 30 June 2007 and in prior periods.
-The ongoing operation of the Company and the consolidated entity is dependent upon:
+The Company and the Group have incurred significant trading losses in the year ended 30 June 2007 and in prior periods.
+The ongoing operation of the Company and the Group is dependent upon:

-- The Company and consolidated entity achieving cash flow positive trading operations; and/or - The Company raising additional funding from shareholders and/or external parties.
+- The Company and Group achieving cash flow positive trading operations in the coming twelve months through increases in revenue and a reduction in overhead expenses; and - The Company raising additional funding from shareholders and/or external parties.

-The directors have prepared cash flow projections that support the ability of the Company and the consolidated entity to continue as a going concern.
-These cashflow projections assume significant increases in revenues compared to historical levels achieved.
+The directors have prepared cash flow projections that support the ability of the Company and the Group to continue as a going concern.
+These cashflow projections assume significant increases in revenues compared to historical levels achieved, a reduction in expenses and raising additional funding of \$650,000.

-In the event that the Company and the consolidated entity do not obtain additional funding and/or achieve cash flow positive trading operations, they will be unable to continue their operations as a going concern and therefore the Company and the consolidated entity may not be able to realise their assets and extinguish their liabilities in the ordinary course of operations and at the amounts stated in the financial statements.
+In the event that the Company and the Group does not obtain additional funding and achieve cash flow positive trading operations in the coming twelve months, they will be unable to continue their operations as a going concern and therefore the Company and the Group may not be able to realise their assets and extinguish their liabilities in the ordinary course of operations and at the amounts stated in the financial statements.